regen-network/testnets/kontraua/challenges/phase-2/instructions.md

 6 to 10 : 50 each
 11 to 20: 25 each

+**Note:**
-**Note:** There will be a special bonus of 100 points for each bug/vulnerability reported (non-duplicate), malfunctioning the network.
+- There will be a special bonus of 100 points for each bug/vulnerability reported (non-duplicate), malfunctioning the network.

+- All the edited contracts must be deployed using your validator owner account.

 # Important Links